 Free by the Sea is located in the State of Washington.
 We understand how a person’s social, physical, mental, and spiritual health is adversely impacted by the combination of psychological disorders and the abuse of drugs and alcohol.
 To adequately treat addiction, we must also treat a person’s mind and spirit.
 Even though circumstances may be different from one person to the next, there is something that will never change.
 The connection between substance abuse and psychological disorders produces damaging results.
 Free by the Sea helps people in the recovery process by helping them turn away from behaviors that facilitate addictive conditions.
 We deal with each component of a dual diagnoses simultaneously to achieve the best recovery results.

 Our treatment process does not only involve medical treatment and therapy; it emphasizes the use of expressive therapies.
 This approach allows our clients to set positive goals that will prevent relapse.
-We provide holistic therapies such as reiki, yoga, and acupuncture at our facility.
 Free by the Sea does not force our clients through the recovery process.
 We allow our clients to move gradually toward recovery.
 Our clients learn more about themselves and addiction in a manner that does not make them feel anxious.
 We offer one of the best treatment programs, and our staff has knowledge and experience dealing with dual diagnoses.
 It is our goal to help individuals through their recovery process to find their inner strength.

 - Dual diagnosis services in the State of Washington

 - Eating, activities, and classes are all gender-specific